alicejpettitt/orf6-ctr_cis_trans_conformers/Metadynamic_simulations/Analysis/README_metadynamic_simulations.md

 - Seaborn
 - SciKit-Learn

 Open the Jupyter notebook with `jupyter lab` and select the notebook from the sidebar.
-Large data files referenced in the Notebook (including trajectories, metadynamics weights, and SAXS BME weights) are hosted on Zenodo [`here`]().
+Large data files referenced in the Notebook (including trajectories, metadynamics weights, CS_COLVAR, and SAXS BME weights) are hosted on Zenodo [`here`]().
 The data should be downloaded and placed in a directory called `Metadynamic_simulations_Zenodo`.
-This should be in the same diectory as `ORF6-CTR-METADYNAMICS-ANALYSIS.ipynb`, with the `README_metadynamic_simulations.md` file.
+This should be in the same directory as `ORF6-CTR-METADYNAMICS-ANALYSIS.ipynb`, with the `README_metadynamic_simulations.md` file.

 #### System subdirectories
 Each system used in the manuscript has a subdirectory containing experimental data and PLUMED files required for `ORF6-CTR-METADYNAMICS-ANALYSIS.ipynb`.